 Loaded fries, cooked in a dedicated fryer.
 Most of the toppings are gluten free and oh so delicious!
 Note, I noticed that during lockdown they began offering fried chicken, which is not gluten free – when you visit please double check that processes are still coeliac friendly.

-There are always some yummy gluten free options to be discovered in Selfridges food hall, from Borough 22 gluten free doughnuts to Kaleido Rolls.
+There are always some yummy gluten free options to be discovered in Selfridges food hall, including Borough 22 gluten free doughnuts.
 Worth a little wander.

 The cafe at this museum usually has a good selection of gluten free food options, including prepacked sandwiches and cakes.